 If the appliance is to be mounted on a dry lined wall or a timber framed construction wall then the integrity and ability of the wall to carry the weight of the appliance must be confirmed.
-It is important in these circumstances that any vapour control barrier is not damaged, and that any structural members of the house frame are not damaged - refer to section 7.0.
+It is important in these circumstances that any vapour control barrier is not damaged, and that any structural members of the house frame are not damaged.

-The appliance must not be positioned vertically within 100 mm (4") of a carpeted floor, rugs or fabric materials of any kind.
+The appliance must not be positioned vertically within 100 mm of a carpeted floor, rugs or fabric materials of any kind.
 This dimension is measured vertically to the bottom of the appliance firebox.